cbrennanpoole/Qualitative-Self/README.md

 ---

 This repository is licensed under* [MIT](../LICENSE) *if ever I get to delivering in-demand code - that is.* (c) #twenty20times [GitHub](https://github.com/OUDcollective/Quantified-Self "In Jesus Name.
 Amen!
 Hallel Allah.
 Praise Jehova.
 Hare Krsna.
 Hare Rama.
 Rama Rama.
 Want to flip Scripts; Move Consciousness with me?"), Inc. All rights to their namesake and logo are reserved.
 Thanks for hosting us!
 IAM [C brennan Poole ](https://www.bing.com/search?q=c+brennan+poole+chasing+the+wind "Bing powered by Microsoft : hacking traffic to the SERP to keep the sticky effect alive and well while attempting to roket launch inefficiencies into a total process overhaul i.e. digital transformation with Wind and C Brennan Poole pandemic forced states since dropped 'chasing' now simply DBA with Wind").
 [GodSpeed](https://www.pinterest.com/withWindllc "Wrapped up in YHWW` `Headed the unwoke way` `In Jesus Name` `Hare Krishna` `Praise Jah` `finding sustainable` `do the next right thing` `Pay it Forward`"). `Hey!
-Enjoy`... (😉)
+Enjoy` ... `(😉)` `continuous improvement` : `iterative process` . `dynamic model` . `static mission` : `finding sustainability`.